 Getting Started: Settings, Task Templates, and Notifications

 Before you start booking events, you may wish to do some setup and customization on your account:

 - Custom Status Names: You may override the default status names of Prospect, Tentative, and Definite.
 You'll need to have the System Admin role to do this, as the status names are account-wide and this change will affect all users.
 Step-by-step instructions are here.

 - Visibility Settings: Until an event is confirmed or announced, you may wish to hide the event name and information from other users in the building and on avails.
 This article has a full explanation of the visibility settings for events and instructions how to set your defaults.

-- Custom Calendar Views: You are able to update your calendar view to see specific information you wish to see as you book and manage your holds, such as the status rank (hold 1, hold 2, etc), see ticket scaling or other notes that you've added to the event description, and filter to view only select specific rooms in your venue.
+- Custom Calendar Views: If you have the Edit Private Saved Views or the Edit Shared Saved Views permission, you are able to update your calendar view to see specific information you wish to see as you book and manage your holds, such as the status rank (hold 1, hold 2, etc), see ticket scaling or other notes that you've added to the event description, and filter to view only select specific rooms in your venue.
 Once you've got your calendar just as you like it, you may save your changes to a custom view.
 More information on customizing your calendar view is available here.

 - Notifications: If you are working on a team, email notifications can help you know what has been booked, updated, confirmed, or cancelled.
 For more information on notifications, see this article.

 - Task Templates: Task templates are a set of standard tasks which can be applied to any event.
 For Bookers, an aging hold task template can be used to stay on top of aging holds and follow up with clients.
 We have sample task templates for Aging Holds and also for Concert Booking here, as well as instructions for creating task templates and adding a task template as a default for each event you book.